Babysense 5s Review

 Value

 The 5s is an excellent, high quality monitor with a price to match.
-At $130, it is more expensive than the Editors' Choice Angelcare AC401, plus, it lacks the wireless parent unit and sound and temperature monitoring features.
+At $130, it is more expensive than the Editors' Choice Angelcare AC401, plus, it lacks the wireless parent unit and other monitoring features.
 You are paying more for this monitor due to its medical device certification (not certified in the USA) and the research and clinical trials that go along with it.
 It is possible that the internal components are of higher quality than Angelcare AC401, but it is impossible for us to make that determination based on our testing.
 In practice, the movement detecting function of the two units was indiscernible.
 So in short, the Angelcare AC401 is a better value.

 Conclusion